Literary-Insights/blog/src/content/blog/48 Laws of Power - Greene, Robert.txt-1.md

 Boldness is positioned as superior to timidity, which breeds further doubt and failure.
 Any fears about potential consequences of bold moves are usually exaggerated.
 Remaining bold can help disguise or remedy problems.
 However, complete reliance on audacity is not recommended, as it may become impossible to control and could cross into cruelty or insanity if not reined in properly.
 Timidity also has its uses if feigned strategically.
 Overall, the passage promotes boldness but cautions it must be utilized tactically rather than constantly.
 Planning and control are still important.

- Here is a summary of the key details:

 - Balboa led an expedition through Panama to reach the Pacific Ocean.
 Only 60 soldiers remained due to harsh conditions like insects and rain.